 Open the terminal in your Kali Linux and type following to download it.

 Once it downloaded run the program file and follow the given below steps.

 Press Enter to continue

-We start by generating a certificate in PEM format, once the certs have been created we can create a HTTP or HTTPS or EXE payload for it and give it the path of PEM format certificate to be used to validate the connection.
+We start by generating a certificate in PEM format, once the certs have been created we can create an HTTP or HTTPS or EXE payload for it and give it the path of PEM format certificate to be used to validate the connection.

-To have the connection validated we need to tell the payload what certificate the handler will be using by setting the path to the PEM certificate in the HANDLERSSLCERT option then we enable the checking of this certificate by setting stagerverifysslcert to true.
+To have the connection validated we need to tell the payload what certificate the handler will be used by setting the path to the PEM certificate in the HANDLERSSLCERT option then we enable the checking of this certificate by setting stagerverifysslcert to true.

 PEM is a widely used encoding format for security certificates.
-Syntax and content is defined by X.509 v3 standards for digital certificates, defined in IETF RFC 5280 specifications.
+Syntax and content are defined by X.509 v3 standards for digital certificates, defined in IETF RFC 5280 specifications.
 The main file extensions are .pem, .crt, .ca-bundle.
 A PEM certificate is a base64 (ASCII) encoded block of data encapsulated between.